-- Who will lead the approval effort? - What administrative approvals will be needed? - Who should be present at the meeting (remember that the On-Time reports are meant to be used by multiple disciplines)?
-When would the meeting occur?
-Include nurse aide input to select the meeting time that is least disruptive to their daily routine since they may have the least flexibility. - Which reports will be used at the meeting? - Who will be responsible for generating the report, reviewing the report in advance, determining which residents to discuss at the meeting, and retrieving from the medical record any additional information needed?
-How would followup steps be determined and what other input would be needed to make changes in the care plan or make new referrals? - How will a timeline for changes and followup with CNAs and nurses be determined?
-How would communication occur with other disciplines to confirm changes in care?
+- Who will lead the approval effort? - What administrative approvals are needed? - Who should be present at the meeting (remember that the On-Time reports are meant to be used by multiple disciplines)?
+When will the meeting occur?
+Include nurse aides' input to select the meeting time that is least disruptive to their daily routine since they may have the least flexibility. - Which reports will be used at the meeting? - Who will be responsible for generating the report, reviewing the report in advance, determining which residents will be discussed at the meeting, and retrieving from the medical record any additional information needed?
+How will followup steps be determined and what other input will be needed to make changes in the care plan and/or make new referrals? - How will a timeline for changes and followup with CNAs and nurses be determined?
+How will communication occur with other disciplines to confirm changes in care?